Thursday Concurrent Session 2

 Agenda subject to change.

 The Basics of Lake Science

 This introduction to lake science will describe how a lake’s shape and position in the landscape influence what that lake is like.
 Learn about basic physical, chemical and biological systems and how they relate.
 Explore how these features create different suitabilities for the plants and animals that call a lake “home.”
 This foundation helps us evaluate each lake’s potential health, and sets the stage for how we protect and manage lakes.

 Presenter: Susan Graham, Southcentral Region Lakes Management Coordinator, Wisconsin Department of Natural Resources

-Lawmaker and Executive Roundtable: Recapping the Year of Clean Drinking Water and the Speaker’s Task Force on Water Quality
+Reflections on the Year of Clean Drinking Water and Speaker's Task Force 2020 Updates

-Representative Katrina Shankland (D-Stevens Point), Co-Chair, Speaker’s Task Force on Water Quality
+Rep. Katrina Shankland (D-Stevens Point), Vice Chair, Speaker’s Water Quality Task Force

 Todd Ambs, Assistant Deputy Secretary, Wisconsin Department of Natural Resources